-There are four layer-types that have corresponding legend types (see figure below).
+There are four layer-types that have corresponding legend types (see Figure 10 below).
 Species and facets are mapped as points, areas are mapped as polygons, and layers are mapped as either polygons or grids.

-- 1. Point layer (In the legend this appears as coloured dots Allocasurina in the figure below) - 2.
-Grid layer (In the legend this appears as a grid see Humidity layer in the figure below) - 3.
-Polygon layer (In the legend this appears as an outline of Australia see Ramsar in the figure below) - 4.
-Area (In the legend this appears as a polygon shape see My area in the figure below)
+- 1. Point layer (In the legend this appears as coloured dots Allocasurina in the Figure 10 below) - 2.
+Grid layer (In the legend this appears as a grid see Humidity layer in the Figure 10 below) - 3.
+Polygon layer (In the legend this appears as an outline of Australia see Ramsar in Figure 10 below) - 4.
+Area (In the legend this appears as a polygon shape see My area in Figure 10 below)